roglew/pappy-proxy/README.md

 * `before` and `after` to select requests in a time range.
 You can use the `after` filter on the most recent request, browse the site, then use the `before` filter to select a continuous browsing session.
 * `verb` if you only want to select GET requests
 * `path ct logout` to avoid logging out
+* Use tags to select requests to submit then filter by the tag

 ### Arguments